EpiEvoSoftware/e3SIM/README.md

 Parameter files, input data, and scripts for reproducing the simulation examples and runtime profiling reported in the manuscript.
 See `demo/README.md` for details.

 - **tutorials.zip**:
 Two vignettes demonstrating end-to-end use of e3SIM, and the relevant data to run these vignettes.
 The `data` folder contains the data for two pathogen reference genomes.
 The `vignette` folder contains the two pipelines.
 Within `vignettes` folder, each folder includes a `run.sh` bash script with all commands needed to execute the tutorial.
 Before executing `run.sh`, please inspect the script `run.sh` and manually change the absolute path as instructed in it.
+It is recommended to do `chmod -R +x run.sh` first to get execution access.
     - `5.1_test_minimal_model`: Tutorial described in Chapter 5.1 of the manual
     - `5.2_test_drugresist`: Tutorial described in Chapter 5.2 of the manual